nordic-rse/nordic-rse.github.io/content/events/2025-in-person-conference/CoC_info_for_organizers.md

 ### Warnings

-Any member of conference organizer or code of conduct committee member can issue a verbal warning to a participant whose behavior violates the conference's anti-harassment policy.
+Any conference organizer or code of conduct committee member can issue a verbal warning to a participant whose behavior violates the conference's anti-harassment policy.